apptainer/singularity-userdocs/singularity_and_docker.rst

 Overview
 --------

-`Docker <https://www.docker.com/>`_ has been largely responsible for establishing interest in, and uptake of, containers in the Linux operating environment.
-Given its 'first-mover' status, it is not surprising that significant effort has been expended in developing Docker containers.
+Effort has been expended in developing `Docker <https://www.docker.com/>`_ containers.
 Deconstructed into one or more compressed archives (typically split across multiple segments, or **layers** as they are known in Docker parlance) plus some metadata, images for these containers are built from specifications known as ``Dockerfiles``.
-Uptake has been compelling enough that the public `Docker Hub <https://hub.docker.com/>`_, as well as various private registries, host a multitude of images for use as Docker containers.
+The public `Docker Hub <https://hub.docker.com/>`_, as well as various private registries, host images for use as Docker containers.
+Singularity has from the outset emphasized the importance of interoperability with Docker.

-Those seeking to employ Linux containers in compute-driven use cases have been among those making substantial investments in Docker containers - and especially, by developing and sharing images.
-Appreciating this situation, Singularity has from the outset emphasized the importance of interoperability with Docker.
 As a consequence, this section of the Singularity User Docs first makes its sole focus interoperabilty with Docker.
 In so doing, the following topics receive attention here:

     - Application of Singularity action commands on ephemeral containers derived from public Docker images